 The EIR analyzed the issues listed below:

 - Biological Resources

 - Geology, Soils, and Mineral Resources

 - Hazards and Hazardous Materials

 - Wind and Shadow

 Planning Department staff will make a recommendation to the Planning Commission as to whether or not to approve the project.
 The Planning Commission will consider this recommendation but is not bound by it.
-After action by the Planning Commission, the Board of Supervisors must approve a Special Use District that will implement required changes to the Planning Code for the project.
+After action by the Planning Commission, both the DA and SUD will be heard at the BOS Land Use Committee and the full BOS meeting following certification of the EIR/EIS.